 - Be of particularly high academic quality.
 It should demonstrate a notable measure of the following characteristics, as appropriate to the project’s particular interdisciplinary combination of disciplines and methods:

 - sustained and insightful critical inquiry and analysis;

 - evocative and meaningful creative work;

 - coherent synthesis of multiple perspectives or approaches; and

 - lucid, precise and meaningful prose.

-To nominate a project, the faculty supervisor sends a brief paragraph to the GLS director, by the annual deadline, outlining how the project meets the above standards.
-Students who are working on or considering their own master's projects should turn to these examples.
+To nominate a project, the faculty supervisor should send a brief paragraph to the GLS director, by the annual deadline, outlining how the project meets the above standards.